oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 **NOTE**: Place the directory in a container that has at least 60 GB.
 In the preceding example, we are using `/scratch/stage/rac-storage/$ORACLE_DBNAME`.
 Change these values according to your environment.
 Inside the container, the directory will be `/oradata`.
 Do not change this value.

-In the preceding example, we use **192.168.17.0/24** as the subnet for the NFS server.
+In the following example, we use **192.168.17.0/24** as the subnet for the NFS server.
 You can change the subnet values according to your environment.

 **IMPORTANT:** The NFS volume must be `/oradata`, which you will export to Oracle RAC containers for ASM storage.
 It will take approximately 10 minutes to set up the NFS server.

 ### Create NFS Volume
-#### Create NFS volume using the following command on the Podman Host

 ```bash
 podman volume create --driver local \